nbsullivan/math489/README.md

 # math489

-the trails and tribulations of math 489: applied linear algebra
+a collection of mathlab scripts and latex documents relating to MATH 489A/B Applied linear algebra